ashychiu/dsa-cohort/week2-day2.md

 // longestSubstringInString('bbbbbb') 1 because of ‘b’
 // longestSubstringInString('longestsubstring') 7 because of ‘longest’

-**bonus challenge**
+## Bonus Challenge

 For problem #2, find the longest substring from the entire string itself and NOT from the start

 // psuedo code
 // set up a hashmap and maxLength
 // loop through the string
 // check if the character already in hashmap, if not, add to hashmap
 // if yes, substring starts from the repeated character + 1
 // compare the length of the current substring to maxlegth
 // if bigger, set to be new max
 // return max length

 **Answer**